India–United States relations: Tariff and energy dispute over Russia and Pakistan

 In July 2025, President Trump criticized India for continuing oil trade with Russia despite ongoing Western sanctions.
 Earlier in July, US Senator Lindsey Graham introduced a sanctions bill proposing tariffs of up to 500% on countries—including India—that continued to trade oil with Russia.
 Towards the end of July, Trump announced a 25% "reciprocal tariff" on Indian goods and additional 25% penalties linked to India's purchase of Russian arms and energy, taking total tariffs to around 50%.
 Trump also revealed a proposed trade and energy development agreement with Pakistan.
 According to his Truth Social post, the United States would support the exploration and extraction of Pakistan's "massive" oil reserves through American firms, although the specifics of the deal remained unclear.
 However, geoscientist Moin Raza Khan, former managing director of Pakistan Petroleum Limited, disputed these claims, stating that Trump’s assertions about Pakistan’s vast oil reserves did not reflect reality.
 Khan emphasized the lack of reliable data.
 Similarly, GA Sabri, a former Pakistani federal petroleum official, dismissed the claims as a "political gimmick."
 Trump also took a swipe at the Indian economy, describing it as "dead" in the context of stalled negotiations over dairy and agricultural market access.
 According to American investment bank Jefferies, the unusually high tariffs were largely driven by former President Donald Trump's personal dissatisfaction after India declined his offer to mediate in its conflict with Pakistan, which may have hindered his efforts to position himself as a peace broker and Nobel Peace Prize candidate.

 In September 2025, a thaw in bilateral relations was observed when U.S. President Donald Trump made a phone call to Indian Prime Minister Narendra Modi to extend birthday greetings.
 Following the call, Trump posted on X, commending Modi for doing a "tremendous job" and expressing gratitude for his support toward efforts aimed at ending the Russia–Ukraine conflict.

+U.S. President Donald Trump said on 14 January 2026 that countries that do business with Iran will face a new 25% tariff.
+This includes India which imports 8% of Iran's goods to as of 2023.

+In February 2026, U.S. President Donald Trump announced a trade agreement with India that would lower U.S. tariffs on Indian goods to approximately 18 percent.
+The deal was linked to India’s reported agreement to stop purchasing Russian oil, aiming to reduce Moscow’s energy revenues amid the ongoing conflict in Ukraine.